whitesmith/WSLogger/README.md

 }
 ```

 It's possible to change the log level with `LoggerOptions.defaultLevel` property.
-For example, if `LoggerOptions.defaultLevel ` is `Debug` then all the `Verbose` entries will be ignored.
+For example, if `LoggerOptions.defaultLevel ` is `debug` then all the `verbose` entries will be ignored.

-You can add `LoggerOptions.defaultLevel = .None` to discard any log events on your test suite.
+You can add `LoggerOptions.defaultLevel = .none` to discard any log events on your test suite.
 It's also possible ignoring classes with `Logger.shared.ignoreClass(WSTableViewCell)`.

 You can execute those operations in debug mode as well.
 Just write in the console `expr -- Logger.shared.ignoreClass(WSTableViewCell)`.